-The amount of aid GSCC is to return is then subtracted from the amount of Title IV aid to be returned to find the initial amount of unearned Title IV aid for the student to return.
-The total of Title IV grant that was disbursed and could have been disbursed for the payment period is multiplied by 50% to find the amount of Title IV grant protected.
-The amount of Title IV grant protected is subtracted from the initial amount of unearned Title IV aid for the student to return in order to find the amount of Title IV grant funds for the student to return.
-In the event of an overpayment, GSCC notifies the student, and the student may be allowed 45 days to pay the amount in full to the Gadsden State Business Office.
-If full payment is not made to GSCC within 45 days, payments must be made to the U. S. Department of Education.
-While the overpayment is due, the student remains eligible for financial aid generally for 45 days from the date of the overpayment.
+Gadsden State determines the initial amount of unearned Title IV aid the student must return by subtracting the aid Gadsden State is responsible for returning from the total amount of Title IV aid to be returned.
+To calculate the protected portion of the Title IV grant, the total amount of grant funds disbursed or eligible for disbursement during the payment period is multiplied by 50%.
+This protected amount is then deducted from the initial unearned Title IV aid to determine the portion of Title IV grant funds the student must return.

+If an overpayment occurs, Gadsden State notifies the student, who may have 45 days to pay the full amount to the Gadsden State Business Office.
+If payment is not made within this period, the balance must be paid directly to the U.S. Department of Education.
+During the 45-day window, the student generally remains eligible for financial aid.